giantswarm/docs/src/content/reference/cluster-definition/_index.md

-+++
+---
+title: Cluster Definition YAML Reference
-title = "Cluster Definition YAML Reference" description = "Complete documentation of the Giant Swarm cluster definition YAML format" date = "2019-02-21" layout = "subsection" weight = 100
+description: Complete documentation of the Giant Swarm cluster definition YAML format, compatible with API v4 and v5.
-+++
+date: 2019-09-25
+layout: subsection
+weight: 100
+---

 # Cluster Definition YAML Reference

-The [`gsctl create cluster`](../gsctl/create-cluster/) command can consume YAML files conforming to this specification to create new clusters.
+Giant Swarm's cluster definition YAML format allows to define the detailed specs for a cluster in a YAML format, which is then passed to [`gsctl create cluster`](/reference/gsctl/create-cluster/) in order to create that cluster.

-The YAML format corresponds directly with the Giant Swarm API v4 request body spec for [creating clusters](/api/#operation/addCluster).
+The cluster definition schema corresponds to a high degree with the Giant Swarm API schema for cluster creation.
+As it's the case within the API, the YAML definition comes in two different versions:

+- [**v4**](#v4): For a long time, this has been the only version around.
+As of now, this version is required to create clusters on **Azure** and on bare metal (**KVM**).
+It is also needed for cluster creation on AWS using a release prior to {{% first_aws_nodepools_version %}}, basically to create a cluster without support for node pools.

+- [**v5**](#v5): This version has been introduced in October 2019 to support clusters with [node pools](/basics/nodepools/).
+The feature is available on AWS starting with release
+{{% first_aws_nodepools_version %}}.

+As it's the case with the Giant Swarm API, cluster creation using the YAML definition only requires you to specify the details you need to deviate from defaults.
+For every setting not contained in the definition, defaults will apply as explained below.
+For any missing information regarding defaults, please contact your Giant Swarm support team via Slack or at support@giantswarm.io.

+## v4 Definition {#v4}

-## Examples
+### Examples

-The following example defines a cluster with three worker nodes:
+The following example defines a bare metal/KVM cluster with three worker nodes:

 ```yaml
 name: Example Cluster